-Tapas Trail Dublin is…
+Tapas Trail Dublin & Galway

-How Tapas Trail works…
+How The Tapas Trail works

-Get an insight into hidden Dublin, meet local people and experience the culture and history of our great city.
+On this 3 hour tour you will visit 3 unique tapas restaurants, all in the company of your very own local guide.
+Get an insight into hidden Ireland, meet local people and experience the culture and history of our great cities.

 Below are our tour times:

-Monday – Sunday: 2pm – 5pm tour (afternoon tours daily)
+Monday – Sunday: 2 pm – 5 pm tour (afternoon tours daily)

-This is Tapas Fusion…
+This is tapas fusion

-Tapas Trail loves Groups… ♥
+Tapas Trail loves groups

-Tours outside of the days & times listed can also be organised.
-Don’t be afraid to give us a call or drop us an email!
-We would love to hear from you…
+If you have any private group that would be interested in booking contact us directly.
+Tours outside of the days and times listed can also be organised.
+Don’t be afraid to give us a call or drop us an email.
+We would love to hear from you.

 Here are some of our Tripadvisor reviews click here for our full profile.

-About Tapas Trail Dublin
+About Tapas Trail

-All our Restaurants were carefully chosen, as they sum up the fun and social aspect of what Tapas Trail Dublin is all about.
-Some you may know well or heard of, but there are also a few hidden gems you may not have come across before, but we will ensure you will put them on your list of places to return to!
+We plan each tour to be a unique and special experience.
+All our restaurants were carefully chosen, as they sum up the fun and social aspect of what The Tapas Trail is all about.
+Some you may know well or heard of, but there are also a few hidden gems you may not have come across before.
+We will ensure you will put them on your list of places to return to!

-In relation to walking distance, our tours are done at a leisurely pace, comfortable footwear would be recommended.
-High heels are possible (maybe bring a pair of flat shoes in your handbag just in case!)
+In relation to walking distance, our tours are done at a leisurely pace, comfortable footwear would be recommended, High heels are possible (maybe bring a pair of flat shoes in your handbag just in case!).

-The Origins of Tapas
+The origins of tapas

 It is told that King Alfonso X, el Sabio or “the Wise One,” made sure that Castilian taverns served wine accompanied by something to eat, so that the wine would not go straight to the clients’ heads.